ykotturi/socialmedia-feedback-workshop/README.md

 This workshop is intended to help **crafters, makers, and product designers** get effective feedback from social media and ultimately grow their small business.
 Workshop activities will involve a series of individual reflections and group-based worked, where workshop participants will be asked to reflect on and share their unique experiences as crafters, designers, makers.
 Participants will be asked to beta-test software systems we are building, give preliminary feedback, as well as shape future direction of these software systems.

+This workshop is primarily intended for those who do not have a formal background in design or the arts (i.e. "amateur designers").
+However, we welcome those with any background (self-taught, formal training, no training).

 <div id="participants"></div>

 ## How to attend
 1. Reserve your spot by Friday, August 16th: <a href="http://bit.do/pghworkshop-rsvp" target="_blank">bit.do/pghworkshop-rsvp</a>
 2. Look for a confirmation e-mail with important workshop details

-### This workshop is for:

-This workshop is primarily intended for those who do not have a formal background in design or the arts (i.e. "amateur designers").
-However, we welcome those with any background (self-taught, formal training, no training).

 <div id="date"></div>
+## Workshop dates, times, location

 There are two offerings of this workshop: